 Update: Blizzard says that they are not currently working on Warcraft 4.
 The closest we will get to Warcraft 4 at the moment is Warcraft 3: Reforged.

 It has been 15 long years since the release of the iconic Warcraft III – The Frozen Throne, an expansion pack for the base Warcraft III game, an RTS title so well-made that it remains popular to this day.

 The small-scale strategy game stood out mainly because of the way that it handled armies and heroes.
-Instead of focusing on vast numbers of units, Warcraft III switched the focus from quantity to quality, offering gameplay that focused closely on hero units and special unit abilities.
+Instead of focusing on vast numbers of units, Warcraft III moved the focus from quantity to quality, offering gameplay that focused closely on hero units and special unit abilities.

-So why, despite this success and countless inspired games, did a Warcraft IV never see the light of day?
+So why, despite all this success and countless inspired games, has Warcraft IV never seen the light of day?

 While Warcraft III essentially spawned the MOBA, it also popularized the MMORPG genre with the now universally-famous World of Warcraft.
 But in the beginning, WoW was merely supposed to be a spinoff, a game that Blizzard never anticipated would become as big as it is today.